VATALU/obsessive/README.md

     Hello World VATALU, Welcome to Obsessive.

-You also can config your server port or server host in Obsessive.properties.
+You also can config your server port or server host in `Obsessive.properties`.

     server.port=8081
     server.host=obsessive